leroykim/jena-docker/README.md

-# Docker file update for Jena Fuseki 4.7.0
+# Dockerfile update for Jena Fuseki 4.7.0
 This is a Dockerfile update for Jena Fuseki 4.7.0.
 There are changes in `jena-fuseki/Dockerfile` only.